|Location||60 km south of Chibougamau, QC|

 In late 2020, Dore Copper completed 8,343 metres of drilling on the Joe Mann property.
 The results confirmed the high-grade downdip extension of the West Zone and the continuity of the Main Zone below the underground workings of the Joe Mann mine, and highlighted the high-grade potential of the Far West Zone.

-The Company is proceeding with an evaluation to dewater the mine which would give access to the lower level of the mine to efficiently drill the depth extension of both the Main and West Zones.
-Drilling activities are expected to resume on the Joe Mann property once the studies are completed at the Far West Zone to better understand the structural control and nuggety nature of the mineralization.
+The Corporation is proceeding with an evaluation to dewater the mine which would give access to the lower level of the mine to efficiently drill the depth extension of both the Main and West Zones.

-The plan is to calculate a mineral resource estimate for Joe Mann in Q2 2021 followed by a Preliminary Economic Assessment (PEA) in H2 2021 to support an eventual hub-and-spoke restart of the camp with Corner Bay as the main feed and Joe Mann as a secondary feed to its 100% owned Copper Rand 2,700 tpd mill.
+The Corporation reported a NI 43-101 mineral resource estimate on July 28, 2021 and is expected to complete a Preliminary Economic Assessment (PEA) in late 2021 to support an eventual hub-and-spoke restart of the camp with Corner Bay as the main feed and Joe Mann as a secondary feed to its 100% owned Copper Rand 2,700 tpd mill.

 Gold-bearing mineralized showings on the property were discovered in 1950.
 In 1952, a first 450 feet (137 meters) deep shaft is sunk and further deepened to 1,250 feet (381 meters) in 1954.
 The Joe Mann mine operated during three different periods.